 A mid-drive motor is so named because it’s located in the middle of a bicycle’s frame near the bottom where the cranks are (the arms that hold the pedals).
-The electronics required to coordinate the motor’s power with pedalling and shifting are more complicated than most hub systems and therefore it’s more important to be in the correct gear when riding a bicycle with a mid-drive motor.
+The electronics required to coordinate the motor’s power with pedalling and shifting are a bit more complicated than most hub systems and therefore it’s more important to be in the correct gear when riding a bicycle with a mid-drive motor.
 Depending on the programming, the shifting and ‘ride’ may not feel as smooth as a regular bike (or one with a hub motor).
 For example, if you don’t pedal with a smooth pressure you can experience surging or pulsing as you ride.
 It’s reminiscent of driving a car with a manual transmission.

 So why does it seem that many manufacturers push mid-drive motors?
 For the answer we have to look to Europe where there are stricter laws than in North America.
 For example, in Europe electric bike motors are limited to 250 watts and throttles are forbidden.
-Because the mid-drive motor provides more torque for a given size of motor, European manufacturers almost all went with the mid-drive motors to try and squeeze as much power out of the bikes as possible.
+Because the mid-drive motor provides more torque for a given size of motor, almost all European manufacturers went with mid-drive motors to try and squeeze as much power out of the bikes as possible.
 Here in Canada we’re lucky as the limit on motors is double that of Europe (500 watts is the maximum allowed by Transport Canada for it to qualify as a “Power Assisted Bicycle”).

 Therefore almost all of the mid-drive electric bikes seen in North America are European bikes.
 At Pedego Canada we find most customers prefer more powerful motors to tackle hills and they also like the freedom to use a throttle when they feel the need.
-All Pedego Electric Bikes sport the maximum 500 watt motors with significantly more power than a typical mid-drive, and they provide full power on demand with a twist-and-go throttle.

 A hub motor is located on the rear hub of a bicycle.
 It is completely sealed and self-contained and requires no additional maintenance.

 Hub motors can be activated by turning the pedals or using a throttle.
 With Pedego bikes you have the choice of either.
-There are also two types of ways the motor can be activated by turning the pedals; a cadence sensor or a torque sensor.
+There are also two ways the motor can be activated by turning the pedals; a cadence sensor or a torque sensor.
 All mid-drive motors currently have torque sensors which give you more power if you push harder and less if you push less.
-As discussed above, this can be good for some circumstances but can also be harder to learn and give a less smooth ride.
+As discussed above, this can be good for some circumstances but can also be harder to learn and offers a less smooth ride.
 The cadence sensor just detects when you are turning the pedals and the computer smoothly turns the motor on at whatever level of power you have selected.
 It matters much less which gear you are in with the cadence sensor.

-All Pedego electric bikes have hub motors and cadence sensors, with a few of our specialist bikes also having the option of a torque sensor.
+Most Pedego electric bikes have hub motors and cadence sensors, with a few of our specialist bikes also having the option of a torque sensor.
 Also, all our bikes have throttles which are great for a quick burst of power or to give you the comfort of knowing you can get home without pedalling if you need to.

 Hub Motors vs Mid-Drive – What’s Better?

 We think the best answer is that for most people it doesn’t really matter and the differences are relatively subtle.
-After a month or so, whatever system you are riding you will have adapted to it and will be riding without a thought about sensors and motors.
+After a month or so, whatever system you are riding you will have adapted to and will be riding without a thought about sensors and motors.
 The fact you are on an electric bike is awesome as it will change the way you move through the world and create so many more bike journeys in your life!